Allegiant (Divergent #3) by Veronica Roth (2013)

 The first two books were rather exceptional with Divergent as the best written and most creative of the trilogy.

-Allegiant, unfortunately, was simply un-mysterious, ranting, and irritating.
+Allegiant, unfortunately, was simply obvious, ranting, and irritating.

 And no, this is not all a reaction stemming from the “shocking” death of Tris in the end (although I do admit that I would have preferred a happy ending for Tris and Tobias and I have a smidge of an issue with the circumstances but blah blah blah no time for that nonsense).
 I’m not sure what it was but maybe an alien took over my brain and flipped the grumpy switch.

 A disappointing conclusion to the trilogy (and yeah, I’m aware that I am in the minority with this opinion).
-But hey this is still a fabulous series overall from the beginning to the end so hip hip hoorah!
+But hey maybe the movie will be better?

 Posted on Goodreads on December 2, 2013